k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 Import the [TDM_LIBRARY LU](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#tdm_library-lu) from the **TDM Library** to your project and duplicate it to the newly created LU (right click -> Duplicate Logical Unit).
 Now you have a template of the new LU with the TDM tables, including FABRIC_TDM_ROOT table as a root LU table.

 Note that **the LU_PARAMS table must be added to the LU schema although it is not required for defining LU parameters**.
-In this case, the LU_PARAM table holds only the ENTITY_ID and SOURCE_ENVIRONMENT fields.

 ### Step 2 - Add the Source LU Tables to the LU Schema